spencerclingo/startup/notes.md

 The longest bug was probably because I forgot that I would need to update the authToken stored in the database otherwise a user would login, get a new auth token, and they would be rejected because their token doesn't match the database.

 Another error I faced was making sure I was interpreting returned objects properly when I pinged the database.

+## WebSocket

+This one was way easy.
+I'm not too sure how it works because I was just playing around with the example code and then it worked perfectly.

+One issue is because the username is stored in a cookie, if two users in the same browser on the same machine connect, it replaces the username.

+Removing the ability to customize a chatter's username was surprisingly difficult.
+It took some hackiness.